JeanLucPons/DTCController/README.md

 To disable a DTC, select disable in the class column (it disables the whole line).
 To disalbe only one DTC in the line, click on the Env button, and select "Sig unused" for the appropriate DTC.
 If you change settings of a DTC class, it will be applied to all DTC that belong to this class.
 The program outputs memory changes on the console.

-# About checksum
+# About checksums

-DTCController can correct the checksum when saving a file.
+DTCController can correct the checksums when saving a file.
 You can also display some informations concerning checksums.
-It is possible, if you open an already modified file, that the 2 32bit checksums are not corresponding due to wrong checksum calculation by other tools.
-This 2 32 bits checksum are likely not checked by the ECU.
+It is possible, if you open an already modified file, that the 2 32bit checksums are not corresponding to calculated ones due to wrong checksum calculation by other tools.
+This 2 32 bits checksums are likely not checked by the ECU.
 The MD5 and RSA signature are both checked.
 In the signature of an orig file, you will find the signature date, if you have a MD5 that match and a RSA signature that contians a date (as below) then your file is likely an orig one.

 ![](https://github.com/JeanLucPons/DTCController/blob/main/docs/sccr2.jpg)